It’s been sixteen years since we bought our first computer. It was a splurge for our tenth anniversary.

 Mary was more than a friend, she was a mentor.
 She offered a wealth of information, opinion, creativity and guidance.
 In ten years we exchanged ideas, jokes, excitement, disappointments, gifts, cards, and many, many e-mails.

-When her husband was very sick and in the hospital, I told Dave that if he passed I wanted to fly to Houston to be with her.
+When her husband was very sick and in the hospital, I told Dave I wanted to fly to Houston to be with her if he passed.
 Thankfully her husband recovered; I didn’t really want our first in-person meeting to be under those circumstances.

 You can imagine my surprise and heartbreak the day her husband called me.